jeffreytse/jekyll-jeffreytse-blog/_posts/2020-01-01-english-phrase-patterns.md

 - I would like to do sth.
 - I would have done sth.
 - If I were you, I would do sth.
+- In my honest opinion, I strongly believe that…
 - It's a bit more adj...
 - It's a kind of...
 - It's sort of...